Manifest destiny: Legacy and consequences

 This was the only time a president had used the phrase "manifest destiny" in his annual address.
 Wilson's version of manifest destiny was a rejection of expansionism and an endorsement (in principle) of self-determination, emphasizing that the United States had a mission to be a world leader for the cause of democracy.
 This U.S. vision of itself as the leader of the "Free World" would grow stronger in the 20th century after the end of World War II, although rarely would it be described as "manifest destiny", as Wilson had done.

 "Manifest destiny" is sometimes used by critics of U.S. foreign policy to characterize interventions in the Middle East and elsewhere.
 In this usage, "manifest destiny" is interpreted as the underlying cause of what is denounced by some as "American imperialism".
 A more positive-sounding phrase devised by scholars at the end of the 20th century is "nation building", and State Department official Karin Von Hippel notes that the U.S. has "been involved in nation-building and promoting democracy since the middle of the 19th century and 'Manifest Destiny.

+The ideology of manifest destiny went on to directly inspire Nazi Germany's concept of Lebensraum ("living space").
+Adolf Hitler and Nazi ideologues explicitly studied American westward expansion, including the legal techniques of land seizure, population displacement, and the rationalization of racial supremacy, as a model for their own campaigns of conquest and ethnic cleansing in Eastern Europe.